A New Rates Structure

 Should council wait until after the Local Government Act 1993 (NSW) Ammendment legislation is passed in its final form BEOFRE pushing on with this rates harmonisation agenda, becasue there is always a risk that the legislation might not be passed now that the goverment is likely to lose its majority in the house of reps?
 Surely we would be better informed to make a decision on this imprtant issue when we know the detail odf the ammended legislation?
 Andrew (of) THALER

-Andrew THALER asked about 3 years ago
+Andrew THALER asked over 3 years ago

 Council has to meet the current legislation and this requires the Council to have in place a Operational Plan that includes a Revenue Policy, which has to include the rate structure, by 30 June 2021.
 The Office of Local Government has indicated that the plans are not required to be in place until 31 July, but the current regulation only provided that exemption for an Operational Plan commencing 1 July 2020.
 Our current rate structure does not meet the legislation as it stands.
 If the proposed changes do not go through, the Council will still need to change the rate structure.